-5.4 Discussion of the experiments
+5.4 Discussion of the Experiments

-According to simulation results, many algorithms seem to perform very good.
+According to simulation results, many algorithms seem to perform very well.
 Results on real images shall therefore be used to select between algorithms.
 We will look at the average ROC and PIPE performance over all image sequences.
-We then see that MofQ performs best.
-This is also the least computational complex algorithm.
+We then see that MofQ performs best, both with and without outlier removal.
+Without outlier removal, this is also the least computationally complex algorithm, considering that other methods require outlier removal.
 AofQ and QofA with statistical outlier removal are slightly more expensive, and their performance is also lower.